Are Anti-Snoring Mouthpieces Comfortable?

 Sleep apnea is a frustrating condition that prevents you from getting a good night’s sleep.
 Your airway becomes blocked, causing you to stop breathing suddenly.
 These episodes occur repeatedly throughout the night, resulting in a much less than restful amount of sleep.
 While the basic cause of sleep apnea is an obstruction, the obstruction itself […]Read More

-Looking for the Best Dental Sleep Specialist in Philadelphia?
+Looking For A Dental Sleep Specialist in Philadelphia?

 If you’ve been suffering from unexplained side effects like headaches, sore throats without an accompanying illness, daytime sleepiness, or if your bed partner has told you that you’ve been snoring frequently, than you may need to be evaluated for sleep apnea.
 Simply going to your regular doctor will not be enough — you will need […]Read More